 "A society grows great when old men plant trees whose shade they know they shall never sit in."

 Sure, there are other factors.
 There is nothing simple about health.
 The Dutch love their cigarettes too.
-Every pack says: Roken is dodelijk; smoking is deadly.
+Every pack says: Roken is dodelijk; smoking is deadly, but they ignore it.

 In 100g of Olive Oil,